Seeing Sound, Hearing Sight: Uncovering Modality Bias and Conflict of AI models in Sound Localization: Experiments

 \textbf{Audio Only (AOnly)} represents the extreme case where no meaningful visual information is provided, and the sound source is randomly placed anywhere within the image.
 The image could be a blank gray image with pixel values set to 128 (\textbf{Fig.~\ref{fig:2}(d)}) or a Gaussian noise image with a mean of 0 and a standard deviation of 1.
 For example, a dog sound could be randomly played on the left side of a pure gray background.

 \textbf{Vision Only (VOnly)} exploits multi-modal biases or priors.
 In this condition, only visual scenes are provided to the AI models, and they must localize the sounding object despite the absence of any meaningful sound.
 The audio could either be completely silent or filled with random Gaussian noise (mean 0, standard deviation 1).
 For example, the same visual stimulus as in the congruent condition is presented, but the dog sound is replaced with silence or noise (\textbf{Fig.~\ref{fig:2}(e)}).
-We use the same set of 2,920 images as in the congruent condition.

 \textbf{Multi-Instance Localization (MultiInstLoc)} follows the same motivation as the cocktail party problem~\cite{haykin2005cocktail} and features several objects of the same category, but the audio corresponds to only one specific instance, testing localization accuracy in a multi-instance scenario.
 For example, as illustrated in \textbf{Fig.~\ref{fig:2}(f)}, a dog sound is played at the location of the left dog, while both dogs are visually present in the scene.
 This condition follows the same setup as the Congruent condition, but is more challenging due to the presence of multiple visually relevant objects.
 We selected images from the test set of the MSCOCO dataset, where the number of object instances within a given image is restricted to between 2 and 5 for the target category.
-This results in 263,919 image-audio pairs.